tupynambalucas/code-challenge/README.md

 ```

 > [!NOTE]
-> Since Point and click tools are not allowed in the challenge Airflow webserver is not invoked in this project.
+> Since Point and click tools are not allowed in this challenge, Airflow webserver is not invoked in this project.

 But to do so, add the follow to your ***docker-compose.yml*** services.
 ```